guoyingtao/Inchworm/README.md

 # Inchworm

-A ruler-style UI tool for adjusting values
+A slider for adjusting values just like the one in Photo.app in iOS 13

 <p align="center">
     <img src="Images/horizontal1.png" height="380" alt="Inchworm" />